pacific-hake/hake-assessment/README.md

 * Place all model directories in the **models** directory.
 The base model must have an **mcmc** subdirectory;
   its main directory holds the MPD run and the mcmc subdirectory holds the mcmc run for the same model.

 * Navigate to the doc/r directory and setup the model by editing the three files **model-setup.r**, **forecast-catch-levels.r**, and **retrospective-setup.r**.

+* Edit the **all.r** file.
+Find the call to **create.rdata.file** and set ovwrt.rdata, run.forecasts,
+  load.forecasts, run.retros, load.retros, and run.partest to TRUE.
+Each time a model changes, this
+  step needs to be done again.
+It builds .RData files for each model specified in the **model-setup.r** file.

 * start R in the doc/r directory, and issue the command **source("all.r")**.
 Once this is finished, there will be a .RData file in each of the model directories you have set up in the model-setup.r file.

-* Open doc/hake-assessment.rnw and find the knitr code chunk called **load-everything**.
-  It is on or about line number 225.
-This is where the R objects and functions are loaded into knitr for compilation.
-Make sure that the names set for base.model, last.yr.base.model, bridge.models, and sens.models are set up the same way as in the all.r file (the last assignment in the file).
+* Edit the **all.r** file.
+Find the call to **create.rdata.file** and set ovwrt.rdata, run.forecasts,
+  load.forecasts, run.retros, load.retros, and run.partest to FALSE.

-* Navigate to the doc subdirectory and run the buildtex.bat file.
+* Navigate to the doc subdirectory and run the **buildtex.bat** file.

-* To clean up the build, run the cleantex.bat file.

-* To remove the cached figures, delete the **knitr-cache** directory and all its contents.
+* To clean up the build, including removal of the cached figures, run the **freshtex.bat** batch file, or manually delete the **knitr-cache** directory.
 If you don't do this, tables and figures built previously will be used.
-There is also a script called **freshtex.bat** you can use which will clean everything plus remove the knitr cache.

 * If using buildtex.bat:
    * To see the output from the knitr part of the process, look at the file **knitrOutput.log**.